 - The adventure combines a classic trail to the Annapurna Base Camp with the popular Poon Hill View Point.

-- Witness one of the most breathtaking sunrises with panoramic views of the Annapurna I, Annapurna South, Shaulagiri, Machhapuchhre, and more.
+- See one of the most beautiful sunrises, with wide views of Annapurna I, Annapurna South, Shaulagiri, Machhapuchhre, and other nearby peaks.

 Mardi Himal Trek

-- A relatively new trek that is easily accessible and takes only 5 to 7 days to complete.
+- A relatively new trek that is easily accessible and takes only 3 to 5 days to complete.

 - The off-the-beaten trail takes you along high ridges and less-explored areas of the Annapurna region.